c-mart/smog/readme.md

 - Written in Python using [Flask](http://flask.pocoo.org/) microframework
 - Uses [SQLAlchemy](http://www.sqlalchemy.org/) with modular back-end: use any database you like
-- Use of [Flask-Migrate](https://flask-migrate.readthedocs.org/en/latest/) allows you to easily update the database of your deployed Flask application when new features are added in the future
+- Built-in database migrations (using [Flask-Migrate](https://flask-migrate.readthedocs.org/en/latest/)) allows you to easily update the database of your deployed Flask application when new features are added in the future
-- HTML5
+- Guest input is validated using [WTForms](http://wtforms.readthedocs.org/en/latest/)
-- Renders nicely without JavaScript support because there is no JavaScript
+- Renders nicely without JavaScript support
 - Easy to modify and extend, fairly complete test coverage will let you know if you break anything
 - GNU GPL

 ## Story
 I wrote this in order to learn Python web development and scratch a personal itch for a blogging engine.

-Works equally well for micro- and macro-blogging
+If you're looking for a lean and simple blog platform with clean styling that works equally well for micro- and macro-blogging, smog is for you.
+If you're looking to download and apply a bunch of pre-made, gaudy themes to your site, smog is not for you.

+easily extendable

 ## How to Install on a Web Server (work in progress)
 If you already know how to configure and administer a Unix/Linux web server then Smog is easy to configure.
 If you don't feel comfortable on the command line then these instructions will probably disappoint.